Scrye: Contents and influence

+White would send copies of Magic: The Gathering card lists to retailers before each issue, and they would mark the prices at which each card was sold.
+She collected this information into a spreadsheet in order to create a printable price guide with low, median, and high prices received from responding retailers, who were paid for their input.

 Initially created as a price guide for Magic: The Gathering cards, SCRYE also provided prices and strategy tips for the many other collectible and trading card games that followed.
 In the mid-1990s, SCRYE and InQuest were, by far, the two CCG magazines with the largest circulation.

 When collectible card games underwent a second surge of popularity in the United States with the 1999 release of Pokémon, White added translations of Japanese cards to the magazine.

 The magazine has produced a number of affiliated one-shot publications, including ones devoted to Pokémon, Magic, and The Lord of the Rings collectible card games.
 The "Scrye counter", one of the earliest pewter miniature scorekeeping devices specifically designed for collectible card games, was produced in the mid-1990s by Reaper Miniatures through a licensing agreement with the magazine.